-Abhaya by Saiswaroopa Iyer
+Abhaya by Saiswaroopa Iyer – Book Review

 Abhaya by Saiswaroopa Iyer is a historical fiction.
-Amish Tripathi has inspired a whole generation of Indians to explore their own history, mythology and culture hidden in ancient epics and the millions of stories there in.
+Amish Tripathi has inspired a whole generation of Indians to explore their own history, mythology, and culture hidden in ancient epics and the millions of stories there in.
 Ancient Indian literature lets you pick up a character and built a new story around it.
-You can use the already existing characters to tell your story or you can invent new characters to build your story.
-You can pick up the old characters and set them in your chosen time and space and ask them to solve current day socio-political issues.
+You can use the already existing characters to tell your story.
+Or you can invent new characters to build your story.
+You can pick up the old characters and set them in your chosen time and space.
+And ask them to solve current day socio-political issues.
 Author Saiswaroopa Iyer has attempted to do something like this by picking up some characters from Mahabharata, choosing a timeline that also fits in the time of Mahabharata around the time when Indraprastha was being setup and Rajsuya Yagna was in process.

-There is an ideological conflict between Aryans and Shaktas – the followers of Shakti or the Tantrics, that the story tries to highlight.
-However, in the garb of this difference though Saiswaroopa Iyer tries to address the current day issues, specially the issues related to women.
+There is an ideological conflict between Aryans and Shaktas – the followers of Shakti or the Tantric, that the story tries to highlight.
+However, in the garb of this difference though Saiswaroopa Iyer tries to address the current day issues.
+Especially the issues related to women.
 She brings out the issue of female infanticide, rampant rapes in the garb of religion and the general ill treatment of women.
 Through her strong protagonist Abhaya, she tries to somewhere say that ‘Women are equal and they can do everything that a son or a man can’.
 At the same time, by making her dependent on Krishna at every step, she contradicts her own hypothesis.

 What I liked about the book is picking up the known and then extending it from there.
 I also liked the storytelling technique to use mythology to address present day issues.
-In fact this is how the ancient Indian literature was constantly fine tuned over the ages.
+In fact, this is how the ancient Indian literature was constantly fine tuned over the ages.
 In this respect author’s attempt is laudable.

-There is also lot of incoherence in the language.
-At one place she mentions Map of Bharatvarsha – probably unaware of the fact that there were no maps of India till medieval ages – at least not the way we know maps today.
-Editing could be better, but I am told by the author that the next edition has taken care of lot of editing errors.
-Pace is uneven, sometimes it moves too fast and sometimes it just stops – usually at the intended romantic scenes between Abhaya and Krishna.
+There is also a lot of incoherence in the language.
+At one place she mentions Map of Bharatvarsha – probably unaware of the fact that there were no maps of India till medieval ages.
+At least not the way we know maps today.
+Editing could be better, but I am told by the author that the next edition has taken care of a lot of editing errors.
+The pace is uneven.
+Sometimes it moves too fast and sometimes it just stops – usually at the intended romantic scenes between Abhaya and Krishna.